-Quality, stable and affordable housing is a concern for East Oakland, particularly young adults, which has been exacerbated by the national housing crisis.
+Quality, stable and affordable housing is a concern for East Oakland, particularly for young adults, which has been exacerbated by the national housing crisis.

 - Oakland has the 38th highest foreclosure rate in the U.S.